KFC-South-Africa/KFC-South-Africa/README.md

 Follow us on **Instagram**

-For inquiries, partnership opportunities, or just to say hi, drop us an comment at kfc-south-africa.info
+For inquiries, partnership opportunities, or just to say hi, drop us an comment at https://kfc-south-africa.info

 Remember, it's Finger Lickin' Good! 🍗✨